cohen990/cohen990.github.io/_posts/2018-01-02-tetris-failed-experiment-next-steps.md

 Since my last experiment, I have implemented crossover - AKA a 2 parent evolutionary algorithm.
 I have also tried changing the network structure to have 2 smaller hidden layers instead of 1 large one.
 The hypothesis was that this would allow more complex structures and concepts to be understood by the network.
 Both of these approaches have failed and that has led me to conclude that this model is a failure.
 A network like this is not well suited to tetris.

-I have a new plan, involving a search tree and a Q-Learning process using a convolutional neural network as the state evaluator.
+My new plan involves a search tree and a Q-Learning process using a convolutional neural network as the state evaluator.
+The key realisation is that tetris is a 2 dimensional grid.
+It has spatial features that can be analysed similarly to a photograph.
+Categorisation problems with protographs were only solved once people started using deep convolutional neural networks and I think the same techniques can be applied to tetris.

-## What Success Looks Like
+## What I Was Hoping For

 My goal in this experiment has been to achieve a bot that can play tetris indefinitely.
 Given how quickly each decision is made and how fast the game clock runs, if a bot can survive for more than a second, I would consider that to be effectively sustainable.